ebabel-eu/music-quiz/README.md

 grunt
 ```

+Note on grunt: there is watch task that will wait for any change to Javascript files to rebuild the packages.
+This watch is to stay in its own terminal window.

 ## Run unit tests

 The tests will re-run in the terminal every time a change is made to the unit tests.